AndreZenner/staircase-procedure/README.md

 - support for the 1 up/1 down method
 - support for the weighted up/down method
 - supports multiple staircases in parallel
 - supports a "quick start", where larger steps are taken until X (can be set freely) reversals have occurred (to speed up finding the relevant stimulus range early in the experiment)
+- supports staircases with either a single sequence or two interleaved sequences

 We open-source the toolkit here so that other researchers can make use of it for their perception experiments (see the [license](LICENSE.md) for details).
 Feel free to use the toolkit for your own experiments and projects (and if you find the time, let us know about it by sending an (informal) [email to André](mailto:andre.zenner@dfki.de)).